hvierendeels/efAPI/README.md

 efAPI.jar has been constructed by:
 jar cmf test_efAPI.manifest lib/efAPI.jar test_efAPI.class hvr4/eenvoudigfactureren/*.class

+Remarks:
+2019-10: when retesting i found out that i had to import the USERTrustRSACertificationAuthority certificate into the java cacerts file.

 Further example calls can be found at the top of the file test_efAPI.java